HB-4770

 Plain Language

-Peer support services, religious counseling services, and digital mental wellness services are prohibited from using AI to diagnose conditions, develop or modify treatment plans, conduct suicide or self-harm risk assessments, or otherwise provide therapy or psychotherapy services — unless a licensed professional approves.
-This prevents non-clinical services from using AI to effectively practice therapy without professional oversight, even if the service itself is not marketed as therapy.
+Peer support services, religious counseling services, and digital mental wellness services may not use AI to perform clinical functions — specifically diagnosing, developing or modifying treatment plans, conducting suicide or self-harm risk assessments, or otherwise providing therapy or psychotherapy services — unless a licensed professional approves.
+This prevents non-clinical services from using AI to cross into clinical territory without professional oversight, even though these services are generally exempt from the therapy/psychotherapy licensing requirement.

 Statutory Text